curl/everything-curl/http/redirects.md

 These three codes were the only redirect codes in the HTTP/1.0 spec.

-curl however, does not remember or cache any redirects at all so to it, there's really no difference between permanent and temporary redirects.
+curl however, does not remember or cache any redirects at all so to it, there is really no difference between permanent and temporary redirects.

 ## Tell curl to follow redirects